University of Rochester

 EcoReps are enthusiastic incoming freshman with a desire to promote change.

-There are 20-22 EcoReps each year—one on each floor of the freshman dorms.
-The EcoReps are guided by two upperclassmen student leads who are experienced in on-campus environmental efforts.
+There are 30 EcoReps each year— at least one on each floor of the freshman dorms.
+The EcoReps are guided by two upperclassmen student leaders who are experienced in on-campus environmental efforts and who have both themselves gone through the EcoReps Program.

-EcoReps educate the students in their halls on environmental issues like waste reduction and energy conservation by helping to plan dorm activities and events.
+EcoReps educate the students in their halls on environmental issues like waste reduction and energy conservation by planning dorm activities and events.

 Do I have the time?